 6. Maintain proper accounting and other records of each transaction of its names and registration number, financial position which has to be in line with the Directive on Accounts and Record-Keeping requirement issued by Labuan FSA.
 These records to be indicated clearly on its letterhead, stationery and other documents.

 7. To appoint an approved auditor to carry out annual audit of the accounts with submission of two copies of audit report within 6 months after close of financial year.

-8. Provide half yearly reporting to the investors, of Portfolio valuation report showing the portfolio mix, net asset value of the investment with an independent verification for the existence of the fund’s assets and the fund’s performance.
+8. Provide half yearly reporting to the investors, which includes portfolio valuation report showing portfolio mix, net asset value of the investment with an independent verification for the existence of the fund’s assets and the fund’s performance.